-Although they had lost some of their equipment, they continued on their mission which was all but complete when they took a wrong turn on their march back to their secret camp and encountered an Japanese patrol.
-The commandos' prisoner slipped off his gag and shouted.
+Although they had lost some of their equipment, they continued the mission which was all but complete when they took a wrong turn on their march back to their secret camp and encountered an Japanese patrol.
+The commandos prisoner slipped off his gag and shouted to alert them.
 The men escaped this enemy patrol, and later attempted unsuccessfully to put to sea on a raft, losing many more of their weapons in the process.
 In an attempt to make contact with friendly aircraft or patrol boats, Lt Gubbay, Lt Barnes, L/Cpl Walklate and Pte Eagleton put to sea on logs.
 They were never seen again.

 The remaining commandos: Sgt Malcolm F. M. Weber, Sig Michael S. Hagger, Sig John R. Chandler, Pte Ronald E. Eagleton and Spr E. T. Dennis remained on Muschu Island.
 On April 14, they approached bomb craters seeking fresh water and ran into a Japanese patrol and all were killed except Dennis.

 Alone, Dennis evaded the enemy and managed to swim for the mainland, pushing a heavy board on top of which he carried his Austen submachine and ammunition.
 After swimming approximately ten miles to the coast of New Guinea, he walked roughly twenty miles through enemy territory before being picked up by an Australian patrol on April 21, 1945 near Aitape ten days later.